 Race packets can be picked up 5:00-9:00 p.m. on Friday, September 14, 2018 at Al's Sporting Goods, 1075 North Main Street in Logan.
 Packets can also be picked up on race day morning, 4:30-5:20 a.m. at Merlin Olsen Park.

 You will need photo ID to pick up your race packet.
 You may only pick up your own race packet.

 + Registration Changes and Transfers

-Through participant self management, you can edit your contact information (free), change your registration between the marathon, marathon relay, and 5K ($10 transfer fee applies), sell your registration to another runner ($10 transfer fee applies), or defer you registration until next year ($15 deferral fee applies).
+Through participant self management, you can edit your contact information (free), change your registration between the marathon, marathon relay, and 5K ($10 transfer fee applies), or sell your registration to another runner ($10 transfer fee applies.
 Registration changes must be made at least three weeks before race day.

 There are no refunds.

 Blacksmith Fork Canyon (the first 14 miles of the course) will be closed by police from 5:00 a.m. on Saturday until all runners have cleared the canyon.
 Spectators may begin viewing the race shortly after mile 14.
 From mile 17 to just past mile 18, where the race is on a major highway, one lane will be coned off for runners.
 No personal support vehicles, baby strollers, roller blades, bicycles, or motorcycles will be allowed on the course.

 The first 100 spectators arriving at Merlin Olsen Park to watch the finishers will receive a free souvenir pin featuring the same design as the finisher medallion.
 The first opportunity for spectators to view the race is shortly after mile 14, where the course turns on to Hollow Road.
 Police will close the road from there to the start.
 To avoid traffic congestion, we don’t encourage spectators to try to watch from mile 14 to shortly before 24.
 The final 2-3 miles of the course are a short walk from the finish line and are spectator-friendly.